 Societal Contribution is a rare air that generally, large multi-national organizations fill.

 Societal Progress: The required business model for societal progress is abstract conceptual integration.
 Being able to make sense of multiple, multiple unknowns, knowns, and unknowables and see the parts and whole to make sense of universal progress.

 Societal Progress is even rarer and is what governments and groups like the United Nations attempt to work through.

 How can I scale or increase the capacity of my business or team?

-To work through the Quality to Societal Progress idea, start at quality and work your way up until you find where your business is at currently.
-At each level asking:
+To work through the Quality to Societal Progress idea, start at quality and work your way up until you find your current business.
+At each level, ask: